radmanesh/my-dual-npm-module/README.md

 {
   "main": "src/index.cjs",    // For CommonJS
   "module": "src/index.mjs",  // For ESM
-  "type": "module",           // Default to ESM "exports": {
+  "type": "module",           // Default to ESM, It is set to module.
+Experiment with 'commonjs' and removing this line.
+  "exports": {
     ".": {
       "require": "./src/index.cjs",